Nana-Ansah-Adomako/HCC-transcriptome-biomarkers/README.md

-## Citation
+## Author
-If you use this code, please cite:
-> Adomako Nana Ansah
+> Nana Ansah Adomako
 > Stephen Borbi

-"Transcriptome-Guided Identification and Functional Characterization of Biomarkers Involved in Hepatocellular Carcinoma Malignancy"
+This is for research work titled "Transcriptome-Guided Identification and Functional Characterization of Biomarkers Involved in Hepatocellular Carcinoma Malignancy"